UK Bank Holidays - Season

-Ostara, celebrated around the time of the Spring Equinox between March 20th and 23rd, marks a period of rebirth and renewal, capturing the essence of spring's arrival.
+Ostara, marks a period of rebirth and renewal, capturing the essence of spring's arrival.
 Rooted in various traditions, including Germanic paganism and later incorporated into Wiccan and neopagan observances, Ostara is especially relevant to contemporary spiritual communities within the British Isles.

 The festival borrows its name from Eostre, a Germanic goddess of spring and dawn, and serves as a time to celebrate the burgeoning life and vitality that spring brings.
 Traditional symbols associated with Ostara, such as eggs and hares, are emblematic of fertility and new beginnings.
 These motifs are not just metaphysical but are often represented in tangible forms, like the decorating of eggs or the incorporation of floral elements into rituals and gatherings.